Last revised August 27, 2019. Download a PDF version of this page.

-The Temple Community Platform (TCP) is built on top of WordPress.
-Course sites on TCP use a professional theme based on the Genesis framework.
-The Simple Course template at https://community.mis.temple.edu/simplecourse/ uses Genesis to provide a responsive, mobile friendly, multi-browser, secure, and ADA compliant experience for instructors and students.
+Course sites on the Temple Community Platform (TCP) use a professional theme based on the Genesis framework.
+See: https://community.mis.temple.edu/simplecourse/ for an example of how we use Genesis to provide a responsive, mobile friendly, multi-browser, secure, and ADA compliant experience for instructors and students.

 Based on extensive testing with award winning instructors, the design incorporates best practices that replace the syllabus with a simple student centered learning approach that takes advantage of the web.
 The use of a standard template improves the student experience by making it easier to find content across different courses.